awesome-llama/TextImage/README.md

 ## Usage
+### Previewing
+For a quick preview of an image that does not require writing your own code, you can run `quick_preview.py` to preview the TextImage stored in your system clipboard.

+### Code
 Use the methods defined in [image_io.py](image_io.py).
 An image can be stored as a `TextImage` object.

-To convert it to a Pillow Image object, use the method `to_pillow_image()` (and from there you can manipulate or save it).
-To create a TextImage object, use `load_from_pillow_image()` to load from a Pillow Image object or  `load_from_text_file()` to load from a saved TextImage text file.
-To save a TextImage object as a text file, use the `save()` method.
+- To create a TextImage object, use `load_from_pillow_image()` to load from a Pillow Image object.
+Use Pillow if you want to load an image from a file like PNG or JPG.
+If you already have a TextImage file, use `load_from_text_file()` or `load_from_text()` if it was a Python string.
+- To convert a TextImage object to a Pillow Image object, use the method `to_pillow_image()` (and from there you can manipulate or save it).
+- To save a TextImage object as a TextImage file, use the `save()` method or `text()` if you want it as a Python string.

+If you want more control such as creating arbitrary channels, you can create a blank TextImage object, specifying the image dimensions, and then add channels using `add_layer()`, which gives full control over data stream type, purpose, and of course, the data itself.

 ## Current Issues
 ### Performance
-The Python reference encoder and decoder is slow.
-It should however be OK for Scratch usage with the size of images typically used there.
+The Python reference encoder and decoder is slow however for the resolution of images used in Scratch it's not much of an issue.